University of Mary Washington: Traditions

 UMW has many traditions on campus.
 Honor Convocation is held at the start of each academic year for incoming freshman, where they first sign the school's Honor Pledge.
 Similarly, Eagle Gathering is a candlelit celebration on Ball Circle that marks the start of the year and officially welcomes the newest class to UMW.
 Club Carnival occurs on the first week of the semester, where clubs showcase themselves for prospective members.
 Later in the fall semester UMW has its Family Weekend, typically held in the fall semester, where families visit the campus to get a taste of student life through events, performances and tours.
 Spirit Week is a series of student events that lead up to Homecoming and the return of UMW alumni to the university for athletic contests and tailgating.
 Senior Countdown is an event that celebrates 100 days until graduation for the undergraduate class.

 In the spring semester, UMW hosts its Multicultural Fair, where it has performances, events, and global cuisines.
 Most notably, towards the end of the semester, UMW holds "Devil-Goat Day" where members of the Devils (students who graduate in an odd numbered year) and Goats (those who graduate in even numbered years) compete in carnival-style games on Ball Circle.
 The Spring Formal is an annual formal dance held in April, where students learn the location of the formal—unique each year—only once they are on the buses heading over.
 Mr. UMW is a unique talent show in which contestants perform to be named "Mr. UMW" by the end of the night.
 WMWC is the school's unlicensed student run campus radio station.

 Athletics

 UMW Athletics' 23 teams compete in the NCAA Division III Coast to Coast Athletic Conference.
 Known as the UMW Eagles, 308 of these student-athletes have been named to All-American teams.
 The university's women's rugby team won the 2014 USA Rugby Division II National Championship.
 UMW's men's rugby team won the USA Rugby's D1AA Fall Championship in 2017.
 The UMW ultimate frisbee teams have both made names for themselves as national contenders.
 The men's team, Mother of George, competed for the USAU Division III College National Championship in the spring of 2018 and fall of 2021, while the women's team, Mary Massacre, qualified for the Championship in the spring seasons of 2011, 2012, 2013, 2019, and 2022.
+The men's basketball team won the NCAA Division III national championship in 2026.